Louis Upton: Early career

 Upon graduation, Upton attempted to sell insurance to W.S.
 Klein, the secretary-treasurer of the Commonwealth Edison company.
 Although Klein did not buy insurance, he was impressed by Upton and offered him a job, which Upton accepted.
 At Edison, Upton was introduced to the fast-developing field of electricity, and he became obsessed with the idea of making an electric washing machine.
 In 1908, Upton was approached by E.C.
 Williams, a hardware merchant in South Bend, Indiana, who wanted to organize a company to manufacture home washers.
 Williams planned to open a factory in South Bend, and asked Upton to handle the sales department.
 Williams needed capital, and Upton offered the $500 he had saved.
 When the firm almost immediately went bankrupt.
 The owner, E.C.
 Williams, felt responsible for Louis' loss and told him he could take a patent of his choosing as compensation for his loss.
 Upton chose a patent on a hand-powered washing machine.
-Being a highly imaginative person, he thought the washer could someday have an electric motor attached to it.
+He believed the washer could someday have an electric motor attached to it.